adrienycart/MLM_decoding/README.md

 Options can be displayed with ``-h``
 We used all default parameters except:
 - ``--min_diff`` is set to 0.0 for 16th note steps, and to 0.1 with 40ms timesteps (otherwise, the created data is too big)
+- ``--hist`` is set to 10 for 16th note steps, and 50 for 40ms timesteps, to capture a comparable time window in both cases.

 #### Run Bayesian Optimisation